After Dinner Mints Recipe makes delightful and delicious mints made from scratch like Grandma used to make.

 Store them in an airtight container.

-These mints develop fuller flavor (the menthol gets stronger) if they are allowed to rest a few days before consuming
+These mints develop a stronger flavor if they are allowed to rest a few days before consuming.

-It has a stronger menthol content.
-However, it is not as readily available as the extract and a lot more expensive.
+However, pure peppermint oil is not as readily available as the peppermint extract and a lot more expensive.

-You may find the oil in specialty food stores, health food stores, etc. and online.
+You may find pure peppermint oil in specialty food stores, health food stores, at the pharmacy and online.

-It is wise to test your thermometer before beginning your candy making.
+It is wise to test your thermometer before beginning to make your candy.

-Follow the cooking instructions as in the After Dinner Mints Recipe above.
+Follow the cooking instructions as in the After Dinner Mints Recipe at top.

 You might want to wear food handling gloves to keep the colorant off your fingers.

-Mints made with this After Dinner Mints Recipe and the Old Fashioned Butter Mints Recipe are perfect for serving at any event where a dessert is served:
+Mints made with these After Dinner Mints Recipe and the Old Fashioned Butter After Dinner Mints Recipe are perfect for serving at any event where a dessert is served: